 Max Perry Mueller: Within Mormonism’s history is this concept of whiteness as Godliness and purity.

-Issues of Christianity are often seen as linear, marching towards a certain direction.
+Issues of Christianity are often seen as linear, marching toward a certain direction.
 But actually, that’s not how history, especially theological history, works.
-The kind of white supremacy that’s at the heart of a lot of Mormon history, and the contemporary church that rejects white supremacy, both embody the same space.
+The kind of white supremacy that’s at the heart of a lot of Mormon history, and the contemporary Church that rejects white supremacy, both embody the same space.

 Green: In what ways does white supremacy manifest either explicitly or implicitly in Mormon culture?

 Mueller: Politics of respectability is huge.
 Mormons engage in respectability campaigning that is not unlike a lot of black church-going communities in the early 20th century.
 They’re trying to present themselves to mainstream, white, partisan gatekeepers as pious, patriotic, family-oriented, hardworking, contributing to the society, and willing to fight for the American flag in war.
 But unlike black Americans, Mormons were more easily accepted because of their skin pigment.

 She seems to have a complicated relationship with her race.
 There’s a line you included where she says, “I’m white with the exception of the color of my skin.”

 Why would somebody say that, or want to be a part of a culture that makes them aspire toward a different skin color?